 Outgoing correspondence from the Committee is effectively outgoing correspondence on behalf of Council.
 Hence stringent conditions are required to ensure appropriate use of Council's name and logo.
+Committees may use the Letter template available (Attachment 7).

 The letterhead design must indicate that the function is a Committee of Cootamundra-Gundagai Regional Council, and Council's ABN should be included on the document.